Designed by doctors, shaped by you

 If you want better sleep, here’s what you can try:

-• Make sure your bedroom is dark, quiet, and at a comfortable temperature
+• Make sure your bedroom is dark, quiet, and at a cool, comfortable temperature.

-• Switch off electronic devices an hour or more before bedtime
+• Switch off electronic devices at least an hour or more before bedtime.

 Check out our guide on how to sleep better for more tips and ideas.